helmutkaufmann/wn-twigext-plugin/README.md

 ```

 Parameters for the above functions are:
 - text: Text to be converted to a QR code, e.g. https://mercator.li.
-Defaults to "no data here".
+Defaults to *no data here*.
 - scale: Scale factor of the QR code, 1 being the smallest.
 Defaults to 2.
 - background: Background color in RGB hex format.
-Set to XXXXXX to generate a transparent background.
-Defaults to XXXXXX, which is transparent.
+Set to *XXXXXX* to generate a transparent background.
+Defaults to *XXXXXX*, which is transparent.
 - foreground: Foreground color in RGB hex format.
-Defaults to 000000, which is black.
+Defaults to *000000*, which is black.
-- ecc: Error correction level, valid values: qr, qr-l, qr-m, qr-q, qr-h.
+- ecc: Error correction level, valid values: *qr, qr-l, qr-m, qr-q, qr-h*.
 Defaults to qr-l.

 ### Storage
 Providing [Laravel's storage functionality](https://laravel.com/docs/8.x/filesystem):